jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 In Lab 5 we will explore the power of SRv6 as a truly end-to-end technology through host-based SRv6, and with the help of the open-source Jalapeno platform.
 Jalapeno is designed to run on Kubernetes (K8s), which allows for easy integration into existing environments and supports deployment on bare metal, VMs, or in a public cloud.
 Kubernetes experience is not required for this lab as K8s has been preinstalled on the Jalapeno VM and we have included the required *kubectl* validation commands.
 We've also included a brief guide to installing Kubernetes on your own host or VM: [K8s Install Instructions](lab_4/k8s-install-instructions.md).

 This lab is divided into two main sections:
-* Exploring the Jalapeno platform and a "databases and APIs" apprach to SDN topology modeling
+* **Part 1:** Exploring the Jalapeno platform and a "databases and APIs" apprach to SDN topology modeling
-* Giving applications or workloads the ability to control their own SRv6 paths through the use of host-based SRv6
+* **Part 2:** Giving applications or workloads the ability to control their own SRv6 paths through the use of host-based SRv6

 ## Contents